uehaj/groovy-comprehension/README.md

 * yield(x)
 * autoGuard(boolean exp)

-Those methods are needed as a meaning of duck typing.
-But for the convenience class `[groovyx.comprehension.monad.MonadPlus](https://github.com/uehaj/groovy-comprehension/blob/master/src/main/groovy/groovyx/comprehension/monad/MonadPlus.groovy)` is available.
+Those methods are needed on the meaning of duck typing (It is enough to have method but extends/implement perticuler class/interface).
+But as for convenience, class [groovyx.comprehension.monad.MonadPlus](https://github.com/uehaj/groovy-comprehension/blob/master/src/main/groovy/groovyx/comprehension/monad/MonadPlus.groovy) is available.

 Because of this MonadPlus provices default `guard`, `autoGuard` methods, your class which extends MonadPlus class are available in comprehension if you define following methods.